donalharrison/no1_system/docs/core/Shifts.md

 ## Defy danger
 - **Hide** - Roll Stealth to gain Hidden status
+- **Parkour!** - Roll Tumble to move through dangerous terrain.
 - **

 ## Create an advantage
 - Describe a way to use a Skill quickly to aid in your allies efforts.
 - Roll up to Challenge to create a number of Advantages in the Current Zone equal to the total Hits in the result set.
 - Creating advantages does not count 1s against initiative, but does increase Entropy.
-- Any ally can use an Advantages to:
+- Any ally can use an Advantage to:
-    - **Bonus hits**: Add +1d4 Bonus Hits to any roll.
+    - **Bonus Hits**: Add +1d4 Bonus Hits to any roll.
     - **Re-roll a 1**: Re-roll a single die in a result set that landed on 1.
     - **Trigger a talent**: Automatically use a Trigger Talent.
     - **Calm the chaos**: Reduce the current Entropy by 1.